SabrinaRamonov/prompts/faceless_tiktok_channel_plan.md

-Create a detailed plan for building a successful faceless TikTok channel focused on conspiracy theories.
+Create a detailed plan for building a successful faceless TikTok channel focused on [TOPIC].
 Address the following aspects:

 - **Content Strategy**
-  - Ideas for specific conspiracy theories to cover.
+  - Ideas for specific [TOPIC] to cover.
   - Tips on researching and scripting engaging content.
   - Best practices for maintaining anonymity while creating content.
   - Frequency and length of videos for optimal engagement.